LoganFlaherty/sigil-language/README.md

 # Sigil
-A repo for the Sigil language, an experimental event driven scripting language, interpreted into Rust, using a event trigger called invoke to dictate flow rather than traditional methods.
-This is achieved through the core concepts of sources (variables), sigils (a combination of a function and conditional statement), relationships, and a queue.
+The Sigil language is a Rust interpreted experimental event driven scripting language that abandons traditional methods of control flow.
+This is achieved through the core concepts of invokes (event triggers), sources (variables), sigils (a combination of a function and conditional statement), relationships, and a queue.

 ## Philosophy
-Sigil explores what programming feels like when you remove traditional flow control and think in terms of relationships and reactions.
+Sigil aims to simplify flow control and encourage readable logical code.

 ## Execution
 - During parsing, all invokes not within a sigil are put into the queue in order they appear and popped first in first out.